 And lately, a new travel trend has emerged that offers a huge business opportunity for vacation rental owners: glamping.

-“Glamping” is the combination of the words “glamour” and “camping” merged together.
-It’s a mix of usual camping and luxury travel.
-Imagine the thought of being surrounded by nature and tranquility, complete relaxation within the comfort of luxury accommodation – comfortable beds, flat screen TV, built-in kitchen with an electric oven, AC, bathtub and sauna.
+“Glamping” is, quite literally, the combination of the words “glamour” and “camping” merged together.
+As far as concept is concerned, it’s a mix of the usual camping and luxury travel.
+Imagine the thought of being surrounded by nature and tranquility, complete relaxation within the comfort of luxury accommodation – comfortable beds, flat-screen TV, built-in kitchen with an electric oven, AC, bathtub and sauna.
 Doesn’t sound bad, does it?
 And as a business owner, it’s even better.

 Types of glamping

-There is a wide range of glamping housing and, normally, these vary depending on geographical location, characteristics or tradition.
+There is a wide range of glamping accommodations and, normally, these vary depending on geographical location, characteristics or tradition.
 In the US, the typical areas to “glamp” are the woods, beaches and deserts.
+Depending on space and demand, you’ll find there are many options for your glamping campsite.
 We’ve put together 8 different examples so you can see just how much they differ.

 Unsurprisingly, treehouses are made from wood and are normally built within a tree – making use of its organic architecture – or placed in the woods.
 Perfect for guests who want a peaceful stay in nature.